npowdthavee/AIClimatePluralisticIgnorance/README.md

 ## Contact and issues

-For questions or comments, please open an issue on this repository.
+For questions or comments, please contact nick.powdthavee@ntu.edu.sg.